nlivingstone/preflight-checklist/README.md

 - [ ] Is the browserlist properly configured for autoprefixer and babel-preset-env?
 - [ ] When using PurgeCSS: check if layout is preserved.

+### Meta
+- [ ] Check page titles / descriptions.
+- [ ] Are Twitter cards configured.
+- [ ] Are Facebook previews configured.
+- [ ] Does Favicon load?
+Pin the tab in Safari to check pinned icon.

 ### Scripts
 - [ ] Is `yarn.lock` present?
 - [ ] Check JS lint errors.
 Remove all `console.log` lines in scripts